-- 1. Sustain its performance on antenatal and immunization services. - 2.
-Identify and address barriers to access and utilization of family planning services.
+- 1. Identify and address barriers to access and utilization of antenatal, delivery, immunization and family planning services. - 2.
+Promote exclusive breatfeeding.

-The State Government should ensure at least one functional molecular diagnostic machine per LGA, scale up ART treatment for CLHIV and expand coverage of IPTp3.
+The State Government should also ensure one functional molecular diagnostic machine per LGA, scale up ART treatment for CLHIV and expand coverage of IPTp3.